 Actor and model Shemar Moore has been making women swoon for decades on the big and small screen.
 His notable roles are that of Malcolm Winters on The Young and the Restless from 1994 to 2005, the third permanent host of Soul Train, and Derek Morgan on CBS’s Criminal Minds for over 10 years.

+It’s hard to believe that he just recently turned 50 (that’s right, 50)!
 For his roles Moore won eight Image Awards for his roles on The Young and the Restless and Criminal Minds, and the 2000 Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series.

 Yet, with all the accolades and fame, life wasn’t always that easy for handsome actor.

 Moore’s dad, Sherrod Moore, is African-American and his mother, Marilyn Wilson, is Irish and French-Canadian.
 So like many biracial children, Shemar had trouble fitting in.